openstack/ironic-inspector/doc/source/usage.rst

     then the new format will be stored in the 'extra' key.
 The 'data' key is then deleted from the introspection data, as unless converted it's assumed unusable by introspection rules.
+``local_link_connection``
+    Processes LLDP data returned from inspection specifically looking for the port ID and chassis ID, if found it configures the local link connection information on the nodes Ironic ports with that data.
+To enable LLDP in the inventory from IPA ``ipa-collect-lldp=1`` should be passed as a kernel parameter to the IPA ramdisk.

 Refer to :ref:`contributing_link` for information on how to write your own plugin.